chtoucas/Narvalo.NET/docs/developer.md

 - Individual versions in `src\Versioning`, if they differ from the shared ones.
 - Individual package descriptions in `src\Packaging`.
 - Check that the property `frameworkAssemblies` in nuspec's do not need any update.
-- Check `TargetFrameworkVersion` in projects and the one in the nuspec's must match.
+- Check that the `TargetFrameworkVersion` in projects and the one in the nuspec's must match.

 To release a new version of a package (for instance the core packages):
 1. Create the packages: `make.ps1 -r pack`.